tamarin-prover/tamarin-prover/src/002_installation.md

 Continue as described in Section [Running Tamarin](#sec:running-tamarin) to run Tamarin for the first time.

+Note that Tamarin was previously distributed in the now-closed `homebrew-science` tap.
+If you have already installed it through Linuxbrew, you will have to uninstall and untap that version first:

+  * `brew uninstall tamarin-prover`
+  * `brew untap homebrew/science`

 ### Automatic Installation for Arch Linux {#sec:ArchLinuxBinInstall}